 Montessori-Themed Indigenous Fauna Cards:

-- Montessori-Inspired 3-Part Matching Cards: Egyptian Fauna – we made matching cards for the items found in the Ancient Egyptian TOOB by Safari Ltd. Pair with sand play-dough and you have a super-fun sensory archaeological dig!
+- Montessori-Inspired 3-Part Matching Cards: Ancient Egyptian Artifacts – we made matching cards for the items found in the Ancient Egyptian TOOB by Safari Ltd. Pair with sand play-dough and you have a super-fun sensory archaeological dig!

 - Nature Painting – We made cutouts of two famous Egyptian rulers – King Tut and Queen Nefertiti, and took a nature walk to make them come alive with fall colors!